maxdug/maxdug.github.io/ethos/index.md

         4. Environment
             * Promote Leave no trace
             * Use as little as possible to accomplish my goals
+4. People are inherently good
+    * Banality of evil
+        * my belief or choice to believe in people could also be logicaly the reverse.
+The people in the world that we see as the most "evil" are just hyper cases of people acting on human traights we all have and exibit.
+There is no pure evil, just ordinary people whos basic bad traights get turned into extremes.

 ## Practical Rules
 * Make tomorrow simpler